HelixDB/helix-py/README.md

 helix init
 helix deploy --local
 ```
-Now you're good to go and starting using helix-py!
+Now you're good to go!
 See `examples/` for how to use helix-py.
 See
 `helixdb-queries/queries.hx` for the queries installed with `helix deploy --local`.
 You can add your own here
 and write corresponding `Query` classes in your python script.